aws-samples/karpenter-blueprints/blueprints/static-nodepool/README.md

     name: my-gpu-cluster-pg
 ```

-You might use placement groups to co-locate compute for performance, or spread for resillience.
+You might use placement groups to co-locate compute for performance, or spread for resilience.
 Karpenter supports three placement group strategies:
 - **Cluster** — single AZ, same network segment, best for EFA workloads
 - **Partition** — up to 7 isolated partitions per AZ for fault isolation
 - **Spread** — each instance on distinct hardware, max 7 per AZ per group